 The reason we can make this commitment is structural.
 The matched child is on the same product as the paying child.
 Their data is already collected, read by a physician, and recorded.
 The outcomes report is a byproduct of the operating model, not a separate marketing activity.

 You are already doing everything for your child.
-International school.
-Curated food.
-Attention to every milestone.
+The school.
+The nutrition.
+The attention to every milestone.
 Balayu is the layer you did not know was missing.
-Join it, and every month your child's wellcheck is reviewed, another Indian child's wellcheck is reviewed too.
+Join it, and every month your child's wellcheck is reviewed, another child's wellcheck is reviewed too.
 One subscription.
 Two children cared for.

 Balayu is building its founding partner network now.
-If your organisation works with maternal or child health in urban slums, tier-2 cities, or underserved districts, we want to talk.
+If your organization works with maternal or child health in underserved communities, we want to talk.
 Family enrollment opens through partners at launch.

-Another Child is a new model in India.
+Another Child is a new model.
 These are the questions we hear from parents deciding to join and partners deciding to work with us.